)

 Gamification in learning apps

 Language app Duolingo is one of the most famous educational mobile apps to drive growth through gamification.
-In fact, gamification has been described as the key to Duolingo’s success by the language learning app’s Associate Product Manager, Zan Gilani: ““Motivating yourself to learn is very hard and learning a language is even harder, especially when you are doing that online on your own, so we realised early on that we needed to try to encourage people to form a daily learning habit.
+In fact, gamification has been described as the key to Duolingo’s success by the language learning app’s Associate Product Manager, Zan Gilani: “Motivating yourself to learn is very hard and learning a language is even harder, especially when you are doing that online on your own, so we realised early on that we needed to try to encourage people to form a daily learning habit.
 We found that the most effective techniques for this come from the gaming world.”

 In the same presentation, Zan explained that the company's research and A/B testing led to a four-point app gamification strategy.

-• Enable users to set concrete goals that can be achieved daily.
+Enable users to set concrete goals that can be achieved daily.
 Learning a language takes a long time so it is important for the language app to enable users to break this down into small steps.
 This helps Duolingo encourage users to return each day.

-• Visually motivate users to progress towards their larger goal.
+- Visually motivate users to progress towards their larger goal.
 Although the user is taking small steps it is important for them to see that they are moving close to their goal – a critical motivation needed to continue each day.

-• Utilize external triggers to bring users back to the platform.
+- Utilize external triggers to bring users back to the platform.
 Although it is inevitable that a percentage of users will churn, many users can be retained with triggers such as emails and push notifications.
 The Duolingo owl, used as a mascot to retain users by reminding them of inactive periods, even became a worldwide meme supported by the language learning app themselves.

-• An app gamification strategy known as ‘The Streak’ is used to form daily habits by rewarding and incentivizing users for using the platform.
+- An app gamification strategy known as ‘The Streak’ is used to form daily habits by rewarding and incentivizing users for using the platform.
 This includes rewarding users with badges for their daily activity.
 Zan explains that “Once they have started a streak people hate to lose them.
 Losing a streak is a horrible thing when it happens so we have created other achievement badges, which once earned are with the user forever.”

 Gamification for fintech apps

-Even fintech mobile apps are finding ways to use gamification to increase stickiness and improve the user experience.
+Even finance and fintech mobile apps are finding ways to use gamification to increase stickiness and improve the user experience.
 For example, SmartyPig is a productivity app that helps users reach their finance goals.
 This is a virtual piggy bank users can use to build funds over time in an engaging way.
 SmartyPig uses progress displays to motivate users to keep adding to their funds and reach their targets.

-Gamification in mobile marketing
+Gamified ads and gamification in mobile marketing

 Be the first to know.
 Subscribe for monthly app insights.